Voluntary Disclosure: Unfiled Returns

 4. Time period for filing returns

-Returns will be required to be filed within ninety days of signing the settlement agreement.
+Returns must be filed within ninety days of signing the settlement agreement.
 Additional time to file may be permitted based on the facts and circumstances of the case.

 4. Interest and Penalties